 Nothing remains of this mill, which was part of the woollen industry.
 The name remains in the properties at the southern end of Ingersley Vale.
 It is thought that the mill may have been located in the flat riverside field below the present cottages.

 I am indebted to leading local historian George Longden for much of the above information.
-George has undertaken a remarkable amount of research in Bollington, its origins, industry and people, and has, sometimes with others, published a number of extremely interesting books about the history of the town and surrounding area.
+George has undertaken a remarkable amount of research into Bollington, its origins, industry and people, and has, sometimes with others, published a number of extremely interesting books about the history of the town and surrounding area.
 Checkout the Books page where you will find his reference list.